wantguns/dotfiles/readme.md

 ## Install

 This is tested only on __Ubuntu 20.04 LTS__.
-I would not recommend trying this on any other distro.
+It should in theory work on other debian based distros but YMMV.

 ```bash
 sudo apt update && sudo apt install git mosh